Learn about French language programs in schools

 Intensive French is currently offered in the following schools:

-Watch videos about the Intensive French program in Yukon
+Watch videos about the Intensive French program in the Yukon

 Intensive French testimonials